Thawan Thamrongnawasawat: Education

-Careers
+Political career

 A career naval officer of Chinese ancestry, Thamrong was a leading member of the anti-Japanese Free Thai Movement resistance movement during World War II.
 He became Thailand's elected prime minister on 23 August 1946, replacing Pridi Banomyong.
 However, he was removed from office by a military coup orchestrated by Field Marshal Plaek Phibunsongkhram on 8 November 1947.
 Khuang Aphaiwong then assumed the post of prime minister.

 After King Rama VII abdicated the throne, Thamrong was appointed by the government to be the leader of a faculty of representatives to travel to invite Prince Ananda Mahidol, who was living in Switzerland with his mother and two siblings, to ascend to the throne as King Rama VIII of the Chakri dynasty.

 However, due to political fluctuations, a coup eventually occurred originating from within a group of soldiers led by Phin Choonhavan on 8 November 1947, resulting in Thamrong having to leave the country and stay in Hong Kong for a period.
 When Thamrong later returned to Thailand he was appointed as a member of the Constitutional Drafting Assembly.
-After that, he lived a relatively quietly life.
+After that, he lived a relatively quiet life.